hapi-server/server-nodejs/README.md

 http://localhost:8999/TestData2.0/hapi
 ```

-By default, the landing page served is the stand--alone file [single.htm](https://github.com/hapi-server/server-ui/blob/master/single.htm) from the HAPI server UI codebase.
+By default, the landing page served is the stand-alone file [single.htm](https://github.com/hapi-server/server-ui/blob/master/single.htm) from the HAPI server UI codebase.
 The double underscore variables in this file are replaced using the information in the metadata file (e.g., `__CONTACT__` is replaced with the `server.contact` value.
 A different landing page can be served by setting the `landingFile` configuration variable, e.g. `"landingFile": "$HAPISERVERPATH/public/index.htm"`, where `$HAPISERVERPATH` is described in [Server Configuration](#Server_Configuration).

 If `landingFile` has local CSS and JS dependencies, set `landingPath` to be the local directory of the referenced files.
 Several possible settings are